-- Lifetime ISAs (LISA): The LISA, launched in April 2017, is aimed at encouraging saving for first home purchase or retirement by adults under the age of 40.
-It provides investors with a government bonus, but comes with penalties if funds are withdrawn before age 60, other than for a first home purchase.
-To date, few providers have chosen to offer LISAs. - Help to Buy ISA This type of ISA is no longer available to new investors.
-In practice, it was a variant of a cash component basic ISA, aimed at first-time buyers.
+- (i) you may lose the benefit of contributions from your employer (if any) to that scheme; and (ii) your current and future entitlement to means tested benefits (if any) may be affected. - Innovative Finance ISA: These now rare ISAs are limited to investments in two specialist, higher risk lending areas and cash deposits. - Help to Buy ISA This type of ISA is no longer available to new investors.
+In practice, it was a variant of a cash component basic ISA, aimed at first home buyers.
 The plan has been replaced by the Lifetime ISA (see above), but existing investors can continue making contributions.